janbajana/magnum-build/README.md

 Build all Magnum projects and it's dependencies from single project using CMake.

+This configuration is currently tested on platforms:

+- Linux

 # How to get started

 Clone following Magnum projects to one root directory just beside your `magnum-build` project.